rikumleppanen/direct-marketing-list/documentation/description.md

 __Topic:__ The purpose of my project is to generate a direct marketing list(s) of contacts who have given an active marketing consent to participate in marketing campaigns.
-If the customer gives an email address he or she allows emails to be sent within 2 years of the latest consent.
-There are email, phone, text message and direct home address consents which have each their own lifespan.
+If the customer gives an email address he or she allows emails to be sent during the next two years.
+There are email, phone, text message and direct home address consents which may have each their own lifespan.
 In order to limit the case I am going to focus on application logic of

 1) receiving customer contact data,